d4rc0d3x/shellpedia/README.md

 # DISCLAIMER

-The shells here are meant to be used for study only and not to be used for real attacks or backdoors.
+The shells here collected are meant to be used for study only and not to be used for real attacks or backdoors.
 Use it at your own risk.

 Happy Hacking